usnistgov/SDNist/README.md

        - NATIONAL

      - **--data-root**: The absolute or relative path to the directory containing the bundled dataset, or the directory where the bundled dataset should be downloaded to if it is not available locally.
 The default directory is set to **diverse_community_excerpts_data**.
-     - **--labels**: A string with a single label or a json file path containing multiple labels and values that uniquely identifies deidentified data
+     - **--labels**: This argument is used to add meta-data to help identify which deidentified data was was evaluated in the report.
+The argument can be a string that is a plain text label for the file, or it can be a file path to a json file containing label, value pairs.

-## Setup Data for SDNIST Report Tool
+Setup Data for SDNIST Report Tool
 ---------------------------------

 1. The sdnist.report package comes with built-in datasets.
 The package will automatically download the datasets from Github if they are not already available locally on your machine.
 You should see following message on your terminal or powershell window when the datasets are downloaded by the sdnist.report package: